-at a glance
+Program at a glance:

-February 1, 2015
+Application Deadline: February 1, 2022

 Genetics Technology is a constantly evolving and rewarding career.
 The lab of today is a far more complicated one than the lab of just ten years ago.
 As new discoveries advance scientific knowledge, the Technologist’s role will continue to change and expand.
 Even now, we can see the impact of future tests that may be developed for diagnosing such health problems as cancer or genetic disorders.